Comment on page

 The Project Creation Wizard is a tool for creating custom Projects.
-It has three basic steps: add data, preview data, and labeler tasks.
-(A fourth step is available for team admins to assign labelers).
+It has five basic steps: Upload, Preview, and Labeler Tasks, Assignment, and Project Settings.

 In this last step, you must choose whether you want to label individual tokens or answer questions about the text.

 There are three task types that you can choose: span-based, row-based, and document-based.

 In the third step we are creating the labels that we would like to apply to our labelset.
 There are three different ways we can upload / create our labels.